Buying a property entails much research, whether you wish to purchase a secondhand/ pre-owned house or purchase a new development.

 Changing the land title of a Bumi Lot to a non-Bumi lot requires much time (counted in years), and procedures in order to obtain consent from the government.
 In many cases, most requests are also rejected.

 However, you can definitely try your luck in requesting for the “release” of your Bumi Lot, so it can be sold to non-Bumis.
 Here are the steps to follow:

 - Submit an application for consent to transfer.
 You’d need to provide convincing reasons as to why you’re looking to do this (for example: there’s no demand for your property even after years of advertising) to the Land Office.

 - If your application has been rejected, you’d need to submit an appeal to the Land Office.

-- Once your application is successful, you would be required to reimburse the developer with the discounted amount from initial purchase.
+- Once your application is successful, you will be required to reimburse the developer with the discounted amount from the initial purchase.

 Now, if you’re a non-Bumi buyer who’s looking to purchase, you’d have to keep in mind that a "released" property does NOT mean that it’s no longer a Bumi Lot!

 It actually still is, and a non-Bumi owner of that Bumi Lot would need to reapply for consent from the Land Office should there ever be a need to sell/transfer.